 Remember that no one is completely happy with the way they look.
 Accept it.
 Shaming yourself for the way you feel, labeling yourself as “shallow” or telling yourself to “get over it” is not the solution.
 There is nothing wrong with wanting to improve yourself, it’s a good thing!
 But realizing why you want to change the way you look is what’s key.
 Don’t let your fear of what others may think of you, change you.
 Don’t let your fear of imperfection stop you from enjoying some summer rays or floating belly-up on that giant donut floatie.

 Yes, Cosmo and I can preach all we want about “Ways to Always Feel Bikini Ready”, but the truth is it may take time to achieve acceptance.
+It may take time to feel confident in a swimsuit.
 I hope you reach the destination of loving yourself soon.
 Because honey, you really are beautiful, and as cliche as it sounds, I can’t wait for you to realize it.